google/copybara/docs/reference.md

 --git-destination-url | *string* | If set, overrides the git destination URL.
 --git-destination-fetch | *string* | If set, overrides the git destination fetch reference.
 --git-destination-push | *string* | If set, overrides the git destination push reference.
+--git-destination-path | *string* | If set, the tool will use this directory for the local repository.
+Note that the directory will be deleted each time Copybara ir run.
+--git-destination-skip-push | *boolean* | If set, the tool will not push to the remote destination

 <a id="git.gerrit_destination" aria-hidden="true"></a>
 ## git.gerrit_destination